fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 ## Compressor

-Web Audio API provides a DynamicsCompressorNode, which lowers the volume of the loudest parts of the signal and helps prevent distortion or clipping. \
+The Web Audio API provides a <tt>DynamicsCompressorNode</tt>, which lowers the volume of the loudest parts of the signal and helps prevent distortion or clipping. \
 \
 <tt>DynamicsCompressorNode</tt> has many interesting properties that we’ll use.
 These properties will help create more variability between browsers.\
 \